elemenohq/docs/source/index.html.md

 The Elemeno API is a RESTful API accessed via HTTP.
 This means that you can access your content via simple, straightforward HTTP requests from any platform or device that can communicate via HTTP.
 We are building libraries for a variety of popular programming languages and frameworks which will make working with the API even easier.

+## Security

+The Elemeno API is available via SSL.
+All requests should be performed using the `https:` protocol, when possible.

 ## Authentication